-Why do egg donors decide to donate?
+Why do women donate eggs?
 As a donor egg coordinator for the past 15 years, I have been blessed to work with hundreds of donors and recipients.
 And I hear this question a lot.

 They decide to donate because they care; because they have friends who have struggled to conceive; because they want to do something for others.
 Sure, the money is a nice bonus, but the money is fleeting.
 Donating eggs takes a very dedicated individual.
 The donors we know donate because it feels like the right thing to do.

 All in all, the minimum time frame is four months from screening to egg retrieval.
 Many potential egg donors start the process, and then quickly self-select out.
-For them, the investment of time isn’t worth the possibility of future compensation.
-Only egg donors who are truly motivated and have altruistic intentions to help others stay the course—and that motivation goes above and beyond the compensation.
+For them, the investment of time isn’t worth the possibility of future reimbursement.
+Only egg donors who are truly motivated and have altruistic intentions to help others stay the course—and that motivation goes above and beyond the money.

 Once starting an egg donation cycle, the donor’s life becomes quite regimented, following a strict schedule of appointments, injections, more appointments and more injections until the egg retrieval occurs.
 Donor egg coordinators speak to the egg donors almost daily during this time frame.
 Some are excited, some are exhausted, and some are scared.